mcfitz2/terraform-provider-pbs/.github/TEST_SUITES.md

 - Requires cloud provider credentials
 - Tests provider-specific S3 features

-**Add to Hardware Suite** if:
+**Add to Hardware Suite** if in the future:
-- Requires ZFS kernel modules
-- Needs real hardware resources
+- Tests require kernel modules or dedicated hardware resources
-- Cannot run in standard containers
+- Scenarios cannot run in standard containers
-- Requires specific kernel features

 ---